MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/power-automate-desktop-installation-issues.md

 ## Known issues and workarounds

-### Power Automate service startup: Unable to load DLL 'uiflowsclient.dll'
+### Power Automate service fails to start: Unable to load DLL 'uiflowsclient.dll'

-The installation fails with this error if the Power Automate Windows service failed to start.
+The installation fails with this error if the Power Automate Windows service fails to start.
 The Windows Event Viewer shows that the reason it couldn't start is "System.DllNotFound Exception: Unable to load DLL 'uiflowsclient.dll'".

 #### Workaround